-Animal welfare is important to us, and no animals should be harmed in the making of our products.
-We have a long-standing commitment to improving animal welfare across our global supply chains and we are working to source all animal-derived materials from farms with good animal husbandry.
+Animal welfare is important to us and no animals should be harmed in the making of our products.
+We have a long-standing commitment to improving animal welfare across our global supply chain and we are working to source all animal-derived materials from certified farms with improved animal welfare practices in place.

-We encourage the use of recycled animal fibres, as well as supporting the development of innovative materials that can offer the same qualities as animal materials, but that isn’t from animal origin.
+In addition, we encourage the use of recycled animal fibres and support the development of alternative, innovative materials that can offer the same qualities as those from animals.

-- By end of 2025, all wool used in our products should come from farms certified to the Responsible Wool Standard
+- All mohair used in our products comes from farms certified to the Responsible Mohair Standard.

-- Since 2015 we only accept virgin down from farms that are certified according to the Responsible Down Standard, and H&M Group is the biggest buyer of “preferred down” in the world.
+- Since 2015, we only accept virgin down from farms that are certified according to the Responsible Down Standard.

 Working Together for Change

-We want to set high standards not only for ourselves, but for the entire industry, and we team up with different stakeholders to raise the level of animal welfare in the industry.
-Together with industry expert groups, we support research, development and implementation of animal welfare standards and transparency in the supply chains of wool, cashmere, leather and down.
+To raise the level of animal welfare, we team up with different stakeholders.
+Through our work with industry experts, we support research, development and implementation of animal welfare standards and transparency for wool, cashmere, leather and down.

-We have joined forces with organisations such as Humane Society International, Textile Exchange and Sustainable Fibre Alliance.
-Together, we are working to make animal protection a priority in the fashion industry — from ethical sourcing of animal origin fabrics, to achieve a global ban on animal testing for beauty products.
-We believe animals have the right to a fair treatment and have their basic needs fulfilled.
-Simple as that.
+We support organisations such as Textile Exchange and campaigns like Humane Society International’s Be Cruelty Free, which aim to improve animal welfare and achieve a global ban on animal testing for beauty products.
+We believe animals have the right to fair treatment and have their basic needs fulfilled.